Dharun235/RA_2025/Documentation of work.md

 - Remove progress bar and start game button at the end and add contact people after the game text instead.
 - Check teh number of rounds at last to be 10.
 ---

+# **26/06/2025**
+- Worked from 13 - 17.
+- Removed progress bar adn start game button and verified round as 10 total.
+- Want to do the script for non ai - welcome and game and ai - welcome and game.
+- Want to add the people recognition and tracking.
+- Next week is display of game to students and setup of game with other PC.
+---